SGT Matthew “Matt” Watters

 After medically retiring from the military, Matthew was determined to continue serving his country and community.
-He found a new calling as a patrol officer and bomb technician with the Tacoma Police Department, and has been serving on the force for over 15 years.
-Matthew takes pride in his role and loves connecting with the community by presenting at schools with the bomb squad, and providing gifts to underserved children during the holidays.
+He found a new calling as an officer with the Tacoma Police Department, and has been serving on the force for over 15 years.
+Matthew takes pride in his role and loves connecting with the community by presenting at schools, and providing gifts to underserved children during the holidays.
 However, after a long day on the job, Matthew returns home to another battle.
-He currently lives in a two story home, which forces him to use crutches to go up and down stairs, and he is unable to use his wheelchair because the hallways are too narrow.
+He currently lives in a two story home, which forces him to use crutches to go up and downstairs, and he is unable to use his wheelchair because the hallways are too narrow.
 Living in a non-accessible environment for over 16 years has worn on Matthew physically and emotionally.
 Above all, Matthew fears his injury will worsen to the point he is no longer able to work, jeopardizing his family’s financial stability.

 Receiving a specially adapted custom Homes For Our Troops home will enable Matthew to rest comfortably at home, improving his overall wellbeing.
 The financial stability of a donated home will ease the stress of providing for his family, and he will no longer have to pick up extra shifts, giving him more time for Lindsey and their two children.
 He will also have the energy to pursue his goal of teaching in law enforcement and explosive ordnance, sharing the knowledge he’s gained from his extensive experience in both fields.

 Growing up in Washington State and raising their children there, Matthew and Lindsey are choosing to remain in the area, and are looking forward to Matthew finally having a barrier-free environment in the place they have always called home.